 - (n) The Housing Authority adopts a budget annually.
 The budget is submitted to the Board of Commissioners for approval.
 The original budget was adopted by the Board of Commissioners on March 26, 2020.
-The Rural Development budget is approved by the U.S. Department of Agriculture - Rural Development. - (o) The preparation of financial statements in conformity with generally accepted accounting principles require the Housing Authority to make estimates and assumptions that affect certain reported amounts and disclosures.
+The Rural Development budget is approved by the U.S. Department of Agriculture - Rural Development.
+The final budget amendment was adopted on March 25, 2021. - (o) The preparation of financial statements in conformity with generally accepted accounting principles require the Housing Authority to make estimates and assumptions that affect certain reported amounts and disclosures.
 Accordingly, actual results could differ from those estimates. - (p) Leasing activities (as lessor) the Authority is the lessor of dwelling units mainly to low income and/or elderly and disabled residents.
 The rents under the lease are determined generally by the resident's income as adjusted by eligible deductions regulated by HUD, although the resident may elect for a flat rent option.
 Leases may be cancelled by the lessee at any time.
 The Authority may cancel the lease only for cause.

-NOTES TO FINANCIAL STATEMENTS TWELVE MONTHS ENDED MARCH 31, 2020 (CONTINUED)
+NOTES TO FINANCIAL STATEMENTS TWELVE MONTHS ENDED MARCH 31, 2021 (CONTINUED)